 Have you tried lemon curd?
 Up until last year, I had never tried it.
 But oh my gosh, once I tried it I was hooked.
 And what’s not to be hooked on?
-This creamy and sweet lemon spread is amazing on so many things – as a filling for a muffin, layered between pastry and even as the basis for my lemon mousse cheesecakes.
+This creamy and sweet lemon spread is amazing on so many things and just so easy to make!

 Of course, the handmade variety tastes vastly superior to anything you can buy in the store and it’s SO easy to make, too!
 I bet you already have all the ingredients to whip up a batch right now!

 You’re going to be surprised at how easy this is and all you need is lemons, sugar, egg yolks, and butter.

 First, whisk together the egg yolks and sugar.
 Using a microplaner, zest and juice the lemons, and whisk in both of those, too.

 After whisking in the lemon zest and juice, all you have to do is cook the mixture over low heat until it thickens to a creamy consistency.
 Then, stir in the butter.
 You’ll know it’s ready when it coats the back of a spoon.